AbhishekChd/Cineverse/README.md

 # Cineverse

-A bit overview, it uses [The Movie Database(TMDb)](https://www.themoviedb.org/) API to get movies data in JSON format, which is parsed using google's gson library and the requests are sent by Volley.
+A bit overview, it uses [The Movie Database(TMDb)](https://www.themoviedb.org/) API to get movies data in JSON format, which is parsed using google's gson library and the requests are sent by Retrofit.
+It follows a [Repository Pattern](https://developer.android.com/jetpack/docs/guide) to fetch, store and display data.

 #### Note: To run the app you have to add [The Movie DB](https://developers.themoviedb.org/3/getting-started/introduction) API key.
 Getting a key would take just few seconds :)
 **Run the app**